 Covid-19 virus related to evidence-based nursing process remains a highly vital topic today.
 The Covid-19 pandemic has affected several countries and individuals around the world and brought a significant panic in the global healthcare system.
 A considerable lack of agencies and sufficient personal protection tools has contributed to the alteration in nest disease prevention practices.
 Besides, lack of enough resources has similarly forced healthcare professionals, especially the nurses to arrive at decisions that are based on resources rather than evidence-based.
 As such, this paper offers a discussion and literature of vital tenants of evidence-based practice, including EBP during the Covid-19 virus plague.
 According to Yingling (2020) a shift from a resource-based approach to an extensive evidence-based view in the fight against Covid-19 virus is required.
 She says that a potential reformation to an EBP framework, which adds perspective the resource-based practice, can help to include actual availability of resources to inform most of the clinical decision-making processes by nurses and other health care professionals.
 She further argues that misinformation about this virus has also been reported several times.
 Equally, she asserts that as the world healthcare community starts and experiences a test for and gathering data on the Covid-19 virus, EBP will begin to take shape.
 For her, the objective of EBP is using the best evidence to promote better care provision.
 In this regard, nurses who are in the frontline in this fight have a role to critically assess and use evidence to inform their practice and decision-making (Yingling, 2020).

 As for Purba (2020), there is a necessity to allow nurses and care professionals time and independence to create relationships with communities and institutions, including religious groups, to guarantee the provision and emergence of EBP information concerning the Covid-19 virus.
 He also says that giving nurses the necessary skills to recognize vulnerable groups and their unique healthcare needs, including increased knowledge on health protection, can mean the difference.
 For instance, it would mean that nurses and other care professionals are well versed and placed at acting as advocates and ensuring the rights of the most vulnerable groups.
 He further reiterates that EBP and health information during this pandemic is critical.
 Throughout this period, he asserts that a wide variety of health-associated data regarding Covid-19 has been established and presented in different media platforms, including television and radio broadcasts and social media channels.
 In other previous crises, he argues that communication and partnership with religious leaders and communities remained central to EBP dissemination and pandemic control.
 As such, by communicating vital EBP to preventing Covid-19 helps nurses and care experts to promote the access and transfer of helpful information, and therefore, helping to decrease the level of fear, stigma, while fostering health-saving practices among people.
+A bit lengthy, but good discussion of the practice problem.

 PICOT Question:

 Does providing education about Covid-19 virus to nurses working the medical/surgical unit increase practice of supporting and treating patients in hospital and home-based care, compared to nurses having no education to guide their decision-making process within the next 6months of the pandemic period.
+This seems like a bit of a medical practice problem.
+What is it that you will be educating that is within the nursing scope of practice?

 P = Nurses working the medical/surgical unit